NCAA beach volleyball championship: 2022, 2025-present

 Additionally, two teams from the East Region and two teams from the West Region will be given bids by the NCAA beach volleyball committee, while the final four teams will be selected at large.

 2023–2024

-Starting in 2023, the tournament switched to a standard single elimination bracket from more complicated partially double elimination brackets used before.
+Starting in 2023, the tournament switched to a standard single elimination bracket from the partial double elimination bracket system used before.
 The field was also expanded to 17 teams to allow for nine automatic qualifiers.